krishna-warfade/COEP-Data-Structures-and-Algorithms/Algorithms/Sorting Algorithms/report.md

 - Best Case: O(n log n) : When the input array is already a heap.
 - Average Case: O(n log n) : When the input array is random.
 - Worst Case: O(n log n) : When the input array is reverse sorted.

+## Space Complexity
+- Space Complexity: **O(1)**
+Heapsort is an in-place algorithm.
+It does not require extra arrays and uses only a few variables for heap operations.

 ## Performance